pku-minic/MiniVM/src/vm/README.md

 To be compatible with Eeyore and Tigger, MiniVM supports two methods for passing parameters:

-1. Store parameter #1, parameter #2... to function's memory pool with the symbol `p1`, `p2`..., or
+1. Store parameter #1, parameter #2... to function's environment with the symbol `p1`, `p2`..., or
 2. Store parameters to the specific static registers or an data block with symbol `$frame` in memory pool, depends on the target architecture of Tigger.

 MiniVM ***must ensure***:

 * Before the `Call`/`CallExt` instructions are executed, there is no value in the operand stack, except for function parameters.
-* When executing Eeyore generated instructions, there are no data blocks with symbol `$frame` in the current memory pool.
+* When executing Eeyore generated instructions, there are no data blocks with symbol `$frame` in the current environment.
-* When executing Tigger generated instructions, there must be a data blocks with symbol `$frame` in the current memory pool, and, all `$frame`s should be placed consecutively in the same memory area.
+* When executing Tigger generated instructions, there must be a data blocks with symbol `$frame` in the current environment, and, all `$frame`s should be placed consecutively in the same area of the memory pool.

 Considering the impact on performance, we strongly recommend that developers should create two versions of external functions for MiniVM running in Eeyore mode and Tigger mode.